m2c2-project/m2c2kit/website/docs/tutorials/fundamentals/actions/rotate.md

 # Rotate

-The `Rotate` action changes the entity's `zRotation` over time.
+The `Rotate` action changes the node's `zRotation` over time.

 The options object for the `Rotate` action has the following properties:

-- `byAngle`: Relative amount to rotate the entity, in counter-clockwise radians.
+- `byAngle`: Relative amount to rotate the node, in counter-clockwise radians.
-- `toAngle`: Absolute angle to which rotate the entity, in counter-clockwise radians.
+- `toAngle`: Absolute angle to which rotate the node, in counter-clockwise radians.
 - `shortestUnitArc`: If `toAngle` is provided, should the rotation be performed in the direction that leads to the smallest rotation?
 Default is true.
 - `duration`: The duration of the animation in milliseconds.
 - `runDuringTransition`: A boolean indicating whether the action should run during a transition.
 This is an optional property.
 If not specified, the default is `false`.